Sanjay-George/query-lens/DECISIONS.md

 **12. GitHub: thin `fetch` client vs. octokit.** Hand-rolled `GithubClient` over two endpoints (`GET pulls/:n.diff`, `POST pulls/:n/reviews`). octokit's extras buy nothing here.
 The interface is the test seam; `event: COMMENT` enforces the advisory stance.

 **13. Two judges + a composite; optimizer folded in.** Keep the heuristic judge, add an LLM judge, merge in `CompositeJudge`.
 All three implement `judge(JudgeInput): Promise<Verdict>`, so the pipeline is agnostic.
-- *Why:* the baseline (`src/baseline/`) proved heuristic-only has a ceiling — it needs a wired DB and misses on-sight problems (N+1, `LIKE '%x%'`, unbounded results).
+- *Why:* Baseline comparisons (with simple LLM reviews) proved heuristic-only has a ceiling — it needs a wired DB and misses on-sight problems (N+1, `LIKE '%x%'`, unbounded results).
 The LLM judge works with or without a plan; **dialect required, live DB not**, and it tunes suggestions to the dialect.
 - *Division of labor:* heuristic emits reasons, no severity.
 LLM judge emits severity (critical/high/medium/low) + explanations + suggestion.
 Composite: fail if either fails; reasons concatenated; severity = max(LLM severity, "high" floor when a heuristic rule trips — a tripped rule is real-plan evidence); suggestion from the LLM judge.
 - *Optimizer shelved:* the LLM judge already proposes the rewrite/index, so a separate Opus optimizer was a duplicate pass.
 Code kept in `src/optimize/`, unwired.
 - *Verdict owns the suggestion:* criticality and fix are one judgment; the `fail` verdict carries `severity` + `suggestion` next to `reasons`.
-- *Risks:* per-PR variance and Opus cost per flagged query (mitigated by §6/§9); the severity-merge rule and the `Composite` name are provisional.
+- *Risks:* per-PR variance and LLM cost per flagged query (mitigated by §6/§9 and using small LLM for judging); the severity-merge rule and the `Composite` name are provisional.

 ## Hidden gotchas (load-bearing)

 - **`exactOptionalPropertyTypes: true`** — can't pass `system: undefined` to the SDK; spread-only-when-defined (see [vercel.ts](src/llm/vercel.ts)).
 - **`web-tree-sitter@0.22.6`** — newer versions fail to load the pinned prebuilt grammars (`getDylinkMetadata`).
 Don't upgrade either in isolation.
 - **`createRequire` for `web-tree-sitter`** — the ESM default import lacks `Parser.Language` under Vitest; the CJS form works in both.
 See [context.ts](src/diff/context.ts).

-## Costs (MVP, per PR)

-- Extractor (Haiku): ~1 call per changed file with queries.
-Pennies.
-- Heuristic judge: free.
-- LLM judge (Opus): one call per extracted query (capped by `maxQueriesPerPr`).
-Dominant cost — the confidence filter and cap are the levers.

 ## Not designing for